 Jesus starts the clock on his ministry

 Jesus makes water into wine at Cana1There was a wedding in the village of Cana in Galilee two days later.
-Jesus’ mother was there.
+Jesus’s mother was there.
 2Jesus and his disciples were also invited.
 3The wedding party ran out of wine.
-Jesus’ mother came to him and said, “They don’t have any more wine.”
+Jesus’s mother came to him and said, “They don’t have any more wine.”

-4Jesus said, “Dear lady, what does that have to do with us?
+4Jesus said, “Dear woman, what does that have to do with us?
 It’s not time for me to start.”[4 ]

 15Jesus made a whip out of some cords.
 He managed to drive away all the business people along with the livestock: sheep and cattle.
 Money went flying as Jesus flipped the tables of the bankers.